Kingsmeadow (stadium): History

 After one season as tenants of the Khoslas, AFC Wimbledon undertook to buy the leasehold of the ground.
 The club's owners, the Dons Trust, launched a share issue to finance the purchase, which was closed the following summer.
 The club subsequently arranged for a commercial loan to clear the remaining debt to the Khoslas.
 Upon taking over the ground, its name was changed to the Fans' Stadium which remains the nickname of the ground today.

 In November 2015, AFC Wimbledon supporters backed a proposal to sell the ground to Chelsea, who were interested in using the ground for its youth teams and women's team.
 The sale was hugely detrimental to Kingstonian, with them unable to play in a ground that was now too big and expensive for a non-league side and over which they no longer had any control.
 Kingstonian started a groundshare with Leatherhead in 2017–8, and then moved to King George's Field in Tolworth, sharing with Corinthian Casuals from the 2018–19 season.

 Kingsmeadow became the new home of Chelsea Women, beginning with the 2017–18 FA WSL season.
 AFC Wimbledon departed Kingsmeadow for the new Plough Lane stadium in May 2020.

+In April 2026, after nine years of playing at Kingsmeadow, Chelsea Women announced that for the 2026–27 FA WSL season and onwards they would be moving to play all of their home matches at Stamford Bridge instead of Kingsmeadow, but would be retaining the ground for the use of Cobham Next Gen and Chelsea academy teams.